Information for High School Teachers

 - Create and regularly monitor an online discipline-specific discussion forum for CHS Associate Faculty.

 You, your high school counselors and registrars will be provided registration information as well as placement procedures.
 Additionally, the CHS website includes information for your parents and students describing CHS and its processes/procedures/deadlines as well as Frequently Asked Questions.

 The CHS Director, Edmonds CC academic advisers, and/or high school counselors will be available to provide your students and parents information regarding whether or not the CHS program will help meet the student’s educational goals.
 Written and electronic communication will also be provided as well as in-person class visitations and attendance at Open House and Parent Nights as possible.

-The college registration process begins with first-time Edmonds CC students completing the CHS Application Forms, there is no application fee.
-Students are permitted to register for a CHS class if they have earned the appropriate placement score on the college’s placement exam (currently Accuplacer) or through the evaluation of their high school transcript using the Edmonds CC English or Math Alternate Placement Rubric.
-The placement exam will be coordinated with the Edmonds CC Testing Center and administered by an approved proctor at each high school and, if possible, on one Saturday on the Edmonds CC main campus.
+The college registration process begins with first-time Edmonds CC students completing the online CHS Application Form, there is no application fee.
+Students are permitted to register for a CHS class if they have earned the appropriate placement score on the college’s placement exam (currently Accuplacer) or through your evaluation of their high school transcript using the Edmonds CC English or Math Alternate Placement Rubric.
+The placement exam will be coordinated with the Edmonds CC Testing Center and administered by an approved proctor at each high school.
 Any alternative placement will follow the college’s tracking and documentation procedures.